inneon/sensor-api/README.md

 ### Testing

-`npm run test` - runs the unit tests
+* `npm run test` - runs the unit tests
-`npm run test:acceptance` - runs the acceptance tests
+* `npm run test:acceptance` - runs the acceptance tests (redis must be running before any integration tests - this is done with`docker-compose up redis`)